 The provider had safe and thorough recruitment procedures.
 We found appropriate procedures had been followed, before staff were employed, the provider requested criminal records checks through the Government's Disclosure and Barring Service (DBS) as part of the recruitment process.
-The DBS helps employers ensure that people they recruit are suitable to work with vulnerable people who use care and support services.
+The DBS helps employers ensure that people they recruited were suitable to work with vulnerable people who use care and support services.

 People were protected from avoidable harm as potential risks relating to their care, such as falls, had been identified and assessed to ensure they were appropriately managed.
 In care plans we looked at, we saw personal and environmental risk assessments were in place.
 People told us they had been directly involved in the assessment process and we saw this was recorded in individual care plans.
-There were arrangements in place to deal with emergencies.
-Contingency plans were in place in the event of an unforeseen emergency, such as a fire.